• Skip to primary navigation

 Instructions

-• First in a measuring cup with a lip or a small bowl, beat your eggs until smooth and set aside.
-Tip: Using a measuring cup with a lip will make the pouring process easier.
+• In a measuring cup with a spout or a small bowl, beat the eggs until smooth and set aside.
+(Tip: Using a measuring cup with a spout helps to create even, thin egg ribbons later).

-• Then in a separate small bowl, combine cornstarch and water until starch has dissolved and set aside.
+• In a separate small bowl, combine the cornstarch and water until starch has dissolved and set aside.
+This is your cornstarch slurry.

-• In a medium size pot, add chicken stock and scallion whites only (reserve the green parts as a garnish for later).
-Cover and bring to boil over medium high heat.
+• In a medium pot, add chicken stock and scallion whites only.
+Cover and bring to boil over medium-high heat.

-• Season broth with chicken stock powder, sesame oil, salt and white pepper.
-Mix well.
+• Season broth with chicken stock powder, sesame oil, salt and white pepper and stir.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!